Print Edition - 2017-04-21 | MONEY

 Apr 21, 2017-The 200 public transportation routes in the Kathmandu Valley will be trimmed to 66 in a bid to streamline traffic and ease congestion, the Department of Transport Management (DoTM) said.

-Starting mid-June, commuters will have fewer routes to choose from; but the
+Starting mid-June, commuters will have fewer routes to choose from; but themove is expected to bring order and eliminate overlapping in the urban transportation network.

 The DoTM has categorised public transportation routes in Kathmandu into primary, secondary and tertiary.
 Routes will be established based on commuter volume and the width and length of the roads.
 Efforts will be made to serve the maximum number of people, the department said.